cult-of-coders/grapher/docs/structure_and_patterns.md

 Make sure they are imported in the environment you use them client/server.

 **My link is not saved in the database**
-Make sure you added it correctly to your SimpleSchema
+Make sure you added it correctly to your SimpleSchema, if you have that.

 ## Fragments